 The National Institutes of Health defines interoception as “the representation of the internal states of an organism, and includes the processes by which it senses, interprets, integrates, and regulates signals from within itself.”
 Simply put, interoception is how we perceive our body’s internal state—where our autonomic, somatic, and visceral nervous systems meet.

-But here’s what makes this particularly relevant: interoception isn’t just about receiving signals; it’s about how our brain predicts, interprets, and responds to those signals.
+But here’s what makes this particularly relevant: interoception isn’t just about receiving signals; it’s a key input for our brain to predict our energy needs and status.
+In addition, interoception is a primary sensory input for allostatic processes that interprets and responds to those signals.
+Along with homeostasis, allostasis and interoception shape how we feel, and how we behave.

 The Predictive Brain and Pain Experience